roryt12/Riscv64-Debian-qmtech-wukong-FPGA/README.md

 ![Screenshot](Clipboard02.jpg)

 Multiuser levels (targets) is another story.

-I have a feeling that there are multiple sources that crash the system in multiuser levels.
+I have a feeling that there are multiple sources that crash the system in multiuser levels.One of them MAY be liteUart driver with getty.

-One of them MAY be liteUart driver with getty.
-I can mask-out serial-getty on it, enable openssh server, and boot straight to multiuser and the system is ok - most of the times.
+If I mask-out serial-getty , enable openssh server, and boot straight to multiuser and the system is ok - most of the times.
+As the matter of fact, I run the same test (vncserver, stress etc) for more than a day now and the board seems pretty stable.
 If serial-getty is enabled during boot, the system crashes as soon as the login: prompt appears.
-If I boot with liteUart masked-out, login with ssh ans start it, I can login in the serial console, but as soon as I run - eg - dmesg on the console, the system crashes.
-Teh same command(s) run on the ssh login without a problem.
+If I boot with liteUart masked-out, login with ssh, start serial-getty ->  I can login in the serial console, but as soon as I run - eg - dmesg , the system crashes.
+The same command(s) run on the ssh login without a problem.